COER University

-College of Engineering Roorkee (COER) also known as COER University was established in 1998 by Seth Roshan Lal Jain Trust.
-It is in Roorkee on National Highway (NH-58), approximately 180 km north of Delhi, the capital of India.
-It is 7 km from Roorkee towards Haridwar.
-The campus is 12 ha.
-It is affiliated to Uttarakhand Technical University.
+COER University, formerly known as College of Engineering Roorkee (COER), was established in 1998 by Seth Roshan Lal Jain Trust.
+It is located in Roorkee on National Highway 58 (NH-58), approximately 180 km north of Delhi, the capital of India, and 7 km from Roorkee towards Haridwar.
+The campus spans 30.35 ha.
+Formerly affiliated with Uttarakhand Technical University, the institution was granted university status under the COER University Act passed by the Government of Uttarakhand and is recognized by the University Grants Commission (UGC).

 Academics

-COER provides four-year B.Tech courses, three-year Diploma courses in electrical, mechanical, civil & computer science engineering and two-year M.Tech courses in various engineering fields.

-COER provides two years of Masters in Business Administration and other three years of management courses (Bachelor's degree).
+COER University offers diploma, undergraduate, postgraduate, and doctoral programs through eleven constituent colleges: